Data Integration

 What is Data Integration?

-Data integration is the process of combining data from multiple different sources in order to extract additional value.
-The process usually involves actions like joining, cleansing, validating and enriching the data along the way.
+Data integration is the process of combining data from multiple sources in order to extract additional value.
+The process usually involves joining, cleansing, validating, and enriching the data along the way.

-Think for example of a situation where you need to combine various Excel spreadsheets with the information held in an Access database - this is a simple data integration task.
-At the other end of the scale is an extensive business intelligence platform that needs to work with data from maybe a customer database, web analytics platform, an invoicing system, stock management platform and third party systems such as address databases.
+For example, a simple data integration task might consist of combining various Excel spreadsheets with the information in an Access database.
+At the other end of the scale, an extensive BI (business intelligence) platform needs to work with data from a customer database, web analytics platform, invoicing system, stock management platform, and third-party systems such as address databases – all in sync and without overlap.

 Data Integration Examples